microsoft/vs-threading/doc/cookbook_vs.md

 1. It may not actually move CPU intensive work off the UI thread since it only makes the switch on the first *yielding* await.
 1. It contributes to [threadpool starvation][ThreadpoolStarvation] when the code using it is called in the context of a `JoinableTaskFactory.Run` delegate.

 The last disadvantage above deserves some elaboration.
 The `JoinableTaskFactory.Run` method sets a special `SynchronizationContext` when invoking its delegate so that async continuations automatically run on the original thread (without deadlocking).
 When awaits use `.ConfigureAwait(false)` it ignores the `SynchronizationContext` and defeats this optimization.
-As a result the scheduled continuation will execute on a (new) thread from the threadpool, even though the JTF.Run thread is blocked waiting for the delegate to complete and could have executed the continuation.
+As a result the scheduled continuation will occupy a thread from the threadpool, even though the JTF.Run thread is blocked waiting for the delegate to complete and could have executed the continuation.
 In this scenario, *two* threads are allocated although only one is active.

 The problem grows when multiple frames in the callstack use `Task.Wait` or `JoinableTaskFactory.Run`.
 With each synchronously blocking frame, that thread now becomes useless till the whole operation that it is waiting for is complete, and yet another thread is allocated to make that possible.
 In some severe cases, we've seen the application hang for over a minute while 75+ threadpool threads were allocated one at a time, each to try to make progress after the thread previously allocated just synchronously blocks for completion.
 Using `JoinableTaskFactory.Run` consistently prevents this, but only when the code executed by the delegate passed to it avoids using `.ConfigureAwait(false)`.

 Code invoked from within `JoinableTaskFactory.RunAsync` (the async version) does not immediately synchronously block and thus tends to be less of a concern when using `.ConfigureAwait(false)`.
 However, since a delegated passed to this method can become blocking later using `JoinableTask.Join()` or await the `JoinableTask` within another `JoinableTaskFactory.Run` call, it is similarly recommended to avoid `.ConfigureAwait(false)` in all JTF contexts.

 So how do we get the best of both worlds?
 How can we have a responsive app, keeping CPU intensive work off the UI thread while not using `.ConfigureAwait(false)`?
 The guideline is that when you're about to start some CPU intensive, free-threaded work is to first explicitly switch to the threadpool using `await TaskScheduler.Default;`.
 This simple approach works consistently without many of the disadvantages listed above.

+### Some important notes

+1. Using `.ConfigureAwait(false)` does *not* guarantee that code after it will be on the threadpool.
+It has absolutely no effect at all if the `Task` itself is already complete since the compiler will simply continue execution immediately as if there were no await there.
+1. If you have a policy to use `.ConfigureAwait(false)` it is important to use it *everywhere* (not just on the first await in a method), because the first awaited expression might not yield but the second one may, and therefore the yielding expression must have that suffix to get the effect.
+1. If the awaited `Task` completes on the UI thread, continuations are typically *not* inlined, even if `.ConfigureAwait(false)` is used when awaiting the `Task`.
+1. If the awaited `Task` completes on a threadpool thread, then it will usually inline continuations that are expecting to be invoked on the threadpool as an optimization.
+This includes continuations scheduled with `.ConfigureAwait(false)` and those that were scheduled while already on the threadpool.

 [NuPkg]: https://www.nuget.org/packages/Microsoft.VisualStudio.Threading
 [AnalyzerNuPkg]: https://www.nuget.org/packages/Microsoft.VisualStudio.Threading.Analyzers